 The debentures were originally issued by us and sold by the initial purchasers of the debentures (1) in a transaction exempt from the registration requirements of the Securities Act to persons reasonably believed by the initial purchasers to be qualified institutional buyers in reliance on Rule 144A under the Securities Act and (2) outside the United States pursuant to Regulation S of the Securities Act.
-Selling securityholders, including their transferees, pledgees or donees or their successors, may from time to time offer and sell pursuant to this prospectus any or all of the debentures and shares of common stock issuable upon conversion of the debentures.
+Selling securityholders, including their transferees, pledgees or dones or their successors, may from time to time offer and sell pursuant to this prospectus any or all of the debentures and shares of common stock issuable upon conversion of the debentures.

-The following table sets forth information, as of April 3, 2003, with respect to the selling securityholders and the principal amounts of debentures beneficially owned by each selling securityholder that may be offered pursuant to this prospectus.
+The following table sets forth information, as of May 21, 2003, with respect to the selling securityholders and the principal amounts of debentures beneficially owned by each selling securityholder that may be offered pursuant to this prospectus.
 The information is based on information provided by or on behalf of the selling securityholders.
 The selling securityholders may offer all, some or none of the debentures or the common stock issuable upon conversion of the debentures.
 Because the selling securityholders may offer all or some portion of the debentures or the common stock, we cannot estimate the amount of the debentures or the common stock that will be held by the selling securityholders upon termination of any of these sales.
 In addition, the selling securityholders identified below may have sold, transferred or otherwise disposed of all or a portion of their debentures since the date on which they provided the information regarding their debentures in transactions exempt from the registration requirements of the Securities Act.
 The percentage of debentures outstanding beneficially owned by each selling securityholder is based on \$500 million aggregate principal amount of debentures outstanding.
-The number of shares of common stock owned prior to the offering includes shares of common stock outstanding on March 3, 2003.
-The number of shares of common stock issuable upon conversion of the debentures of shares of common stock issuable upon conversion of the debentures.
-The percentage of common stock issuable upon conversion of the debentures of shares of common stock issuable upon conversion of the debentures.
-The percentage of common stock issuable upon conversion of the debentures of shares of common stock issuable upon conversion of the debentures.
-The percentage of common stock issuable upon conversion of the debentures of shares of common stock issuable upon conversion of the debentures of shares of common stock issuable upon conversion of the debentures.
+The number of shares of common stock owned prior to the offering includes shares of common stock issuable upon conversion of the debentures.
+The percentage of common stock outstanding beneficially owned by each selling securityholder is based on 345,808,136 shares of common stock outstanding on May 5, 2003.
+The number of shares of common stock issuable upon conversion of the debentures offered hereby is based on a conversion price of \$23.38 per share and a cash payment in lieu of any fractional share.